projen/projen/API.md

 ## struct GitpodOptions 🔹 <a id="projen-gitpodoptions"></a>

-Configuration options for the Gitpod component.
+Constructor options for the Gitpod component.

 By default, Gitpod uses the 'gitpod/workspace-full' docker image.